paultibe/computers-galore/README.md

 Developed in collaboration with Junsu An and John Do.

-SQL queries implemented
+SQL queries implemented:
 - Insert
 - Delete
 - Update
 - Selection
 - Projection
 - Join
 - Aggregation w/ Group By
 - Aggregation w/ Having
 - Nested aggregation w/ Group By
 - Division